lizmat/articles/cases-of-UPPER-10.md

 If you want to be able to do more than just simple modifications, but for instance have an existing data structure on which you want to provide an `Associative` interface, it becomes a bit more complicated and potentially cumbersome.

-Fortunately there are a number of modules in the ecosystem that will help you creating a consistent `Associative` interface for your class.
+Fortunately there are a number of modules in the ecosystem that will help you to create a consistent `Associative` interface for your class.

 ### Hash::Agnostic